April 2023 | 2336 words | 9-minute read

 I quite agree that we should consider the possibility of Tatas or one of their associated companies creating such a house to operate in conjunction with Tata A.G.”

-60 years on, Commercial and Industrial Exports Limited, or Tata Exports Limited as it was popularly called, has evolved into Tata International Limited, a premier trading and distribution company with a worldwide revenue of $3.45 billion in FY22.
+Sixty years on, Commercial and Industrial Exports Ltd, or Tata Exports Ltd as it was popularly called, has evolved into Tata International Ltd (TIL), a premier trading and distribution company with a worldwide revenue of $3.45 billion in FY22.
 The excerpt, above, clearly indicates the Tata group’s intention to sail across the seas and make its mark across the globe.

 As Tata International celebrates its diamond jubilee, the company can proudly claim its place on the global stage.
-The journey began as the international trading arm of the Tata group, dealing in myriad products in the strict export licence regime in India.
+The company journey began as the international trading arm of the Tata group, dealing in a myriad of products in the-then strict export licence regime in India.

 “Expertise in a diverse mix of geographies and products, coupled with the leather products business, served as a foundation for the restructuring exercise, and in 2022, we emerged as the fifth highest revenue generator in the Tata group.
 While we may have been around for 60 years, we are still young in our new avatar and I wish the company all the best for the next 60 years to come.”

 —Noel Tata, Chairman, Tata International

 A forerunner of the Tata group in Africa, the first subsidiary was set up in Zambia in 1977.
 Having pioneered a range of businesses, from trucks and agricultural equipment, to rejuvenating a local bicycle business, to setting up sustainable inland fish farms aimed at providing a source of protein to the local populace, to mining and hospitality, the company went on to develop a footprint across more than 12 countries in the continent.
 Chairman Syamal Gupta was appointed founder chairman of the Africa Committee of the CII.
 This mantle is being carried forward by Noel N Tata.